 Effective Date:

-Participant:
+Participant: Enron Credit Inc.

-Participant’s Address:
+Participant’s Address: 1400 Smith Street, Houston, Texas 77002

-This Agreement is entered by and between Cygnifi Derivatives Services, LLC, (“Cygnifi”) with office at 2 Rector Street, 12th Floor, New York, NY 10006 and Participant .
+This Agreement is entered by and between Cygnifi Derivatives Services, LLC, (“Cygnifi”) with office at 2 Rector Street, 12th Floor, New York, NY 10006 and Enron .

-WHEREAS, in connection with discussions between Cygnifi and Participant regarding a proposed transaction (the “Proposed Transaction”) each party (each a “Disclosing Party”) will be disclosing certain confidential information to the other (each a “Recipient”).
+WHEREAS, in connection with discussions between Cygnifi and Enron regarding a proposed transaction (the “Proposed Transaction”) each party (each a “Disclosing Party”) will be disclosing certain confidential information to the other party (each a “Recipient”).

 NOW THEREFORE, in consideration of the mutual covenants contained herein, the parties agree as follows: